NVIDIA DOCA PCC Counter Tool

 If NVIDIA® BlueField®-3 is operating in DPU mode, the script must be executed on the Arm side.
 If BlueField-3 is operating in NIC mode, the script must be executed on the host side.

-Refer to NVIDIA BlueField DPU Modes of Operation for more information on the DPU's modes of operation.
+Refer to NVIDIA BlueField Modes of Operation for more information on the DPU's modes of operation.

 The following performance counters are supported for PCC: